alexkisielewicz/photo-adventures/README.md

 ## Code

+- send_email.js - basic configuration was done as in Code Institute walkthrough and then further developed,
+- in order to implement gravatar I used method suggested in [gravatar docs](https://en.gravatar.com/site/implement), that required to create and register custom template tag as described in [django docs](https://docs.djangoproject.com/en/4.1/howto/custom-template-tags/),
+- idea for counters animation on the main page found in [this snippet](https://bootsnipp.com/snippets/5K6WW),
+- patterns for regular expressions used for input validaiton found [here](https://html.form.guide/snippets/javascript-form-validation-using-regular-expression/).

 ## Media

 - [Photos Pawel Zygmunt](https://www.breakinglightpictures.com/) - thanks to my friend Pawel for 3 photos from Tenerife, Connemara and Dolomites.
 - [Alek Kisielewicz Photography](https://www.facebook.com/alex.perfect.photo) - all other post images are my own photographs.
 - [Pexels.com](https://www.pexels.com) - post placeholder image/background image/accounts background

 ## Learning resources